adityadahal/Angular-Interview/README.md

 It is programming practice to handle asynchronous data and react to the changes immediately.

 ### Rxjs
+<p>Rxjs is a js library that helps us to work with asynchronous data stream with the help of observable</p>
 Rxjs is library for reactive programming using Observable.
 It provides powerful tool for handling asynchronous operation and manage flow of data overtime.
 <p>Observable represents the stream of data</p>
 <p>Stream represents collection of inifinite data</p>